-Salesforce Maps is a location-based intelligence tool, built for global enterprise-level teams, designed to help optimize sales processes and optimize territory management.
+Salesforce Maps is a location-based intelligence tool, accessible on mobile devices and built for global enterprise-level teams, designed to help optimize sales processes and optimize territory management.
 The platform allows you to go from territory planning and design to execution by your reps in the field and visualization of the results.

-- The ability to divide territories up by your Salesforce CRM data including geography, new or existing customers, product requirements, customer revenue or sales type
+- Visualize and manage sales territories: manage specific geographic sales territories and divide territories up by your Salesforce CRM data, including geography, new or existing customers, product requirements, customer revenue, or sales type.

-- Your sales reps being able to quickly find other nearby accounts along their route to help fill in gaps in their day as needed
+- Find nearby accounts on the map: Your sales reps will be able to find other nearby accounts along their route to help fill in gaps in their day as needed.

-- The ability to view the optimized schedules, routes and territories via exchange-based calendars and maps on desktop or mobile devices
+- Share and collaborate: View the schedules, routes, and territories via exchange-based calendars and maps on desktop or mobile devices.

 More than likely, you are also wondering about Salesforce Maps pricing.
 The thing to keep in mind is that when you are evaluating the cost of Salesforce Maps, you also have to take into account additional costs outside of the mapping add-on itself.

-The Salesforce Maps add-on tool itself has two levels of features and pricing for your team depending on your business and sales needs.
-There is the Basic version and the Advanced version.
+The Salesforce Maps tool itself has two levels of features and pricing for your team depending on your business and sales needs.
+There is the Basic version and the Advanced version: